 One downside of living in Industry - New Vineyard, however, is that residents on average have to contend with a long commute, spending on average 30.77 minutes every day commuting to work.

-The education level of Industry - New Vineyard citizens is a little higher than the average for US cities and towns: 22.62% of adults in Industry - New Vineyard have at least a bachelor's degree.
+The citizens of Industry - New Vineyard are slightly better educated than the national average of 21.84% for all cities and towns, with 22.62% of adults in Industry - New Vineyard having a bachelor's degree or advanced degree.

 The per capita income in Industry - New Vineyard in 2022 was $28,093, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,372 for a family of four.
 However, Industry - New Vineyard contains both very wealthy and poor people as well.